-This communication is intended solely for the information and use of management, the Executive Committee, and others within the Agency, and is not intended to be, and should not be, used by anyone other than these specified parties.
-This restriction is not intended to limit the distribution of this letter, which is a matter of public record.
+This communication is intended solely for the information and use of management, Executive Committee, and others within the Agency, and is not intended to be, and should not be, used by anyone other than these specified parties.

 We appreciate the courtesy and cooperation extended to us during our examination.
-We would be pleased to discuss the contents of this letter with you at your convenience.
+We would be pleased These of the property of the state of the st to discuss the contents of this letter with you at your convenience.
 Please do not hesitate to contact us.